Greetings to all Chromacoma brethren,

 To be specific, Wat Arun is over on the Nonthaburi (west side) of the river Chao Praya, and right up against the river.
 It is in what locals would probably refer to as ‘Bangkok Noi’ and can be accessed from the ‘Arun Amarin’ road there.
 Any taxi (even a bad one) will eventually pretty much have to take you to that road eventually to get there.
 However, land access to the temple is not your best bet, photographically speaking.
 I would recommend that you shoot it from the river side.
 In doing this, I would then go further and suggest that you choose one of the following: from the opposite side of the river with a long or wide lens (depending on your desired result but longer glass and tripod might work out okay here) or from a boat on the way past.

 In the case of the latter, you can either charter a private boat (difficult not to get fleeced when trying to find a private long tail boat hire charter in Bangkok city limits at touristy spots, at least you could also double up though and get the guy to take you out for a few hours along small waterways all around West Bangkok for maximum Nat-Geographic shot potential!) or simply plan to be on public access boats on the river and shoot as you go past.
+To be perfectly clear, the standard express boats all actually stop direct at Wat Arun also but you get a good shooting opportunity of it just as you arrive ordepart on the boat and it depends on chance as to who or what is in your way.
+The shot at the top of this post was taken just as the boat was leaving on its way northbound to the next stop.
 You would need to be on the left (should be portside right?) of the boat coming up from Saphan Taksin BTS station (Sathorn) public pier and on the right (starboard it is then) if you were coming down from the North, basically anywhere much north of Khao San road or Thewet area.

 So back to the opposite river bank options then: Close to (and around) the Tha Tien pier is the area facing Wat Arun on the Bangkok side of the river.
 Here there is a plethora of small bars and cafes/restaurants that pay a premium to run their businesses here for a number of reasons, not the least of which is the beautiful adjacent view of one of Thailand’s most beautiful temples.
 Many people are simply happy to just shoot from here.
 If you do choose this option then you might want to be aware of the thing that other people never seem to point out on the net, the sun will behind the temple as you look at it from this (Bangkok) side of the river.
 Likewise, the sun rises over the city in the morning, not from behind the temple.
 This information is not always clearly pointed out on touristy guides as it’s perhaps not as relevant to them as it would be for those specifically heading there with a view to taking pictures!